akshay058/csv-upload-nodejs/README.md

 ## About The Project

-This is a simple CSV upload tool that can be used to upload CSV files to a server and easily accessable to show data associated with each uploaded file.
+This is a simple CSV upload tool that can be used to upload CSV files to a server and easily accessable to show data associated with each uploaded files.

 ## Tech Stack USed